 The Pushy Investor

 It is true that “ask and you shall receive.”
 If you don’t ask, nothing happens.
 But if all you do is ask, you end up persona non grata pretty fast.

-In 2013 Kyle (my co-founder) and I were fundraising from venture capitalists.
-A particular investor, Max G, listened to our pitch and said he’d like to follow up on it by calling our advisors, one of whom is at a large company.
+In 2013 I was fundraising from venture capitalists.
+A particular investor, Max G, listened to the pitch and said he’d like to follow up on it by calling our advisors, one of whom is at a large company.
 The next thing we heard was this email from the advisor: